Contact: Abby Bongaarts

 Adult to Youth Ratio: Depends on the group.
 Minimum 1:6

-Accommodations: Depending on the size and length of stay, camping on site is a possibility.
-Most likely, groups will need to camp at local campgrounds.
+Accommodations: Most likely, groups will need to camp at local campgrounds.